seraogianluca/RoomBooking/docs/Tutorial.md

 # Making annotations and writing CRUD operations in JPA

+## Table of contents

 ## 1. Introduction

-In this tutorial we will explain how to manage `one-to-many`, `many-to-one` and `many-to-many` relationships with Java Hibernate Framework implements the specifications of **JPA** (Java Persistance API) for data persistence.
+In this tutorial we will explain how to manage `one-to-many`, `many-to-one` and `many-to-many` relationships with the Hibernate Framework that implements the specifications of **JPA** (Java Persistance API) for data persistence.

-Later, we will explain to you how to making simple **CRUD** operation on related entities in JPA.
+Later, we will explain how to make simple **CRUD** operation on related entities in JPA.

 You can read more about JPA on [Java EE 8 Official Documentation](https://javaee.github.io/javaee-spec/javadocs/).